 For a common surrogate model construction problem, the user has only a set of points and corresponding target function values.
 Using this training data, a surrogate model is constructed.
-However, in some cases user can also provide variances of the target function values (output variances) for some points from the sample.
-GT Approx can handle such kind of information, as output variances are useful to construct a surrogate model of noisy functions.
+However, in some cases, the user can also provide variances of the target function values (output variances) for some points from the sample.
+GT Approx can handle such kind of information, as output variances are used to construct a surrogate model of noisy functions.

 This example demonstrates the usage of partly provided output variances with a model example.
-We compare surrogate models constructed with and without usage of output variances for a model function.
+We compare surrogate models constructed with and without the use of output variances for a model function.

-Here one-dimensional model example is considered.
-Objective function is shown at the picture below
+Here a one-dimensional model example is considered.
+The objective function is shown in the picture below.